 If you have a dirt floor crawl space, you’re going to want to ensure encapsulation of your crawl space.
 Even if the top of the dirt looks dry, you only have to dig a few inches down to get to moist soil.

-In these instances, it’s important that you pursue complete encapsulation of the space.
-This is the only way you’re going to be able to avoid wet crawl space problems in the future.
+In these instances, it’s important to pursue complete encapsulation of the space.
+This is the only way to avoid wet crawl space problems in the future.

-Encapsulation is something that can really only be achieved by experts.
-You should contact a JES professional to make sure the job is finished properly.
+Encapsulation is best achieved by experts.
+Contact a JES professional to ensure the job is finished properly.

 The cost of fixing a wet crawl space varies wildly between crawl spaces.
 Every crawl space is different, and a problem that looks absolutely the same on the surface can actually be very distinctly different.
 The only way to get an accurate cost estimate is to schedule an inspection from a JES crawl space repair expert for your individual crawl space.